vplauzon/real-time-lab/instructor/README.md

 The lab is divided into modules.
 We recommend "regrouping" at the end of each module to discuss the solution and if necessary, show a working version.

 We recommend doing module 1 to 4 as a baseline and considering the other modules in order of interest.

+### IoT Events simulation

+In order to simulate the IoT events, it is suggested the instructor setup an Azure Container Instance and an Event Hub as described in module 2.

+This will allow attendees to be free of thinking about this simulation details.